-Greenheart Travel’s paid English teaching program in Thailand is your chance to make an incredible impact in the classroom while having the travel adventure of a lifetime.
-Whether it’s the delicious street food, gorgeous beaches, vibrant cities, or the welcoming people that initially draw you to Thailand, you’ll immediately be captivated by all that the “Land of Smiles” has to offer while teaching abroad.
+Greenheart Travel’s paid English teaching program in Thailand is your chance to make an impact in the classroom while also having the travel adventure of a lifetime.
+Whether it’s the delicious street food, gorgeous beaches, vibrant cities, or the welcoming people that initially draw you here, you’ll immediately be captivated by all that Thailand has to offer while teaching abroad.

-Learning a second language in countries like Thailand, where tourism is a major part of the economy, and where the country is developing quickly, is not a hobby like it is the United States.
-Most Thai people do not learn English for fun or to make their applications more attractive to universities.
-Learning English in these countries is a ticket to a better life.
+Learning a second language in countries like Thailand, where tourism is a major part of the economy and where the country is developing quickly, can be a ticket to a better life.
 As a teacher in Thailand, you will be directly affecting your students and their futures, helping to break the cycle of poverty that many Thai children are born into.

 Basic Program Details: